allegro/allegro.tech/_posts/2019-12-24-hexagonal-architecture-by-example.md

 ```
 There are also several wrapper objects for fields such as id, title or content.
 This allows you encapsulate additional business logic or validation,
-as well as avoid passing several String values as method arguments which is generally a bad practice and may lead to bugs difficult to track:
+as well as avoid passing several String values as method arguments which is generally bad practice and may lead to bugs difficult to track:
-now if you accidentally swap values upon method call your code want compile.
+now if you accidentally swap values upon method call your code won't compile.

 ## The left side adapter: REST API

 The example service, which will help us depict Hexagonal Architecture,
-exposes a very simple REST API: as an author you can create an article
+exposes a very simple REST API: as an author, you can create an article
 and then retrieve its content by issuing POST and GET HTTP requests, respectively.

  ```